 1. What is Room Reapplication?

+a.
 Reapplication is a period of time when current residence hall students are given priority to sign up for an available room and hall of their choice for the next academic year.
-All residents returning to UW-W for the upcoming academic year who wish to reside in on-campus housing must complete reapplication by April 6th.
-Contracts received from current residence hall students after 4:00 pm April 6th will be processed in the same manner as incoming students.
+All residents returning to UW-W for the upcoming academic year who wish to reside in on-campus housing must complete reapplication by April 5 th.
+Contracts received from current residence hall students after 4:00 pm April 5th will be processed in the same manner as incoming students.

 2. How to apply for Gender Inclusive Housing option

+a.
 Gender Inclusive Housing was created in an effort by University Housing to provide living options to account for all of our residents and their differing needs.
 The term “inclusive” or “gender neutral housing” refers to rooms where people of any sex or gender can room together, including students of the “opposite” sex and students who identify with any particular gender.
+In order to apply for Gender Inclusive Housing, you will need to log onto your Student Portal and complete the Gender Inclusive Housing application page under the Comprehensive Application tab on the left hand side.

 3. Who is required to live on campus and go through room reapplication?

+b.
 All returning students are allowed to live on-campus even if they are not required.
-Students who are required to live on-campus are students who graduated in June 2017 who have NOT received a Sophomore Release Exemption.
+Students who are required to live on-campus are students who graduated in June 2018 or later.
 If you do not know if you are exempt from living on-campus, please follow this link here to view the reasons a student would be exempt.

 4. How would I choose who I want to live with?

 i.
-No. All returning students that submit 2018-19 housing contracts will need to access the residence hall room selection website to select a room.
-Please check the 2018-19 Housing Assignments specialty housing options for further information regarding how residence halls will be set up for the 2018-19 school year.
-The Room Selection process will open for students who were randomly chosen for Priority Selection on (April 13) at 10:00 a.m.
-The Room Selection website will be available to returning students who have a mutually agreed upon roommate situation on (April 17) at 4:00 PM.
-The Room Selection website will open for students without a mutually agreed upon roommate on (April 18).
-The site will remain open until April 27th at 4:00 pm.
-Please note that returning students who submit a contract but do not select a room by April 27th will be assigned to an available space at the discretion of the Room Assignments Office.
+No. All returning students that submit 2019-20 housing contracts will need to access the residence hall room selection website to select a room.
+Please check the 2019-20 Hall Specifics for further information regarding how residence halls will be set up for the 2019-20 school year.
+The Room Selection website will be open on April 16, 2019 and will remain open until April 22, 2019.
+Returning Students will receive an email from University Housing giving them a time and date to select housing.
+Please note, that if a student does not select housing on their specified date and time, they will have till April 22, 2019 to do so.
+If a student misses the April 22, 2019 deadline, and has submitted a contract, the student will be assigned to an available space at the discretion of the Room Assignments office.

-· April 6 is the deadline for contracts to be received at University Housing in order for a student to have access to the residence hall room selection website for selecting a room on the first day of eligibility.
-Contracts will still be accepted after April 6 but there may be a delay in student having access to select a room.
+a.
+April 5 is the deadline for contracts to be received at University Housing in order for a student to have access to the residence hall room selection website for selecting a room on the first day of eligibility.
+Contracts will still be accepted after April 5 but there may be a delay in student having access to select a room.

-· April 27 is the last day students will have access to the residence hall room selection website.
-At 4:00 p.m. on April 27 the website will be shut down and all assignments will be final.
+b.
+April 22 is the last day students will have access to the residence hall room selection website.
+At 4:00 p.m. on April 22 the website will be shut down and all assignments will be final.

 6. How do I apply for Starin Hall or the Campus Operated Apartments or a Triple Room?

-To be considered for housing in Starin Hall or the University Operated Apartments, current residence hall students should do the following:
+a.
+To be considered for housing in Starin, Cambridge, the New Hall, and/or a triple, current residence hall students should do the following:

-· Complete and submit a Universal Housing Application (available February 12)
+i.
+Complete and submit a Comprehensive Application (available February 1, 2019)

-· Preference will be given to full applications – meaning four people signing up to live together in one suite/apartment or three people signing up together to live in one triple room.
-Full applications have from February 12-21 at 4pm to turn in their Universal Housing Application to the Goodhue Front Desk.
-Partial application will have from February 12-16 at 4pm to turn in their Universal Housing Application to the Goodhue Front Desk.
+ii.
+Preference will be given to full applications – meaning four people signing up to live together in one suite/apartment or three people signing up together to live in one triple room.
+Full applications have from February 1-13 at 4pm to turn in their Comprehensive Application to the Goodhue Front Desk.
+Partial application will have from February 1-7 at 4pm to turn in their Comprehensive Application to the Goodhue Front Desk.

-· Student will need to rank their preferred living option for Starin Hall, Apartments, or Triple Rooms.
+iii.
+Student will need to rank their preferred living option for Starin Hall, Cambridge Apartments, the New Hall, or Triple Rooms.
 Students should ONLY rank the living options that they would like to be assigned to.

-· For more detailed information please select “Universal Housing Application Guide”
+v.
+For more detailed information please select “Comprehensive Application Guide”

-7. Can groups of less than 4 students submit a Universal Housing Application?
+7. Can groups of less than 4 students submit a Comprehensive Application?

-Yes, however partial universal housing applications are due earlier on February 16th, 2018 at 4:00 p.m. since they take longer to process in our office and they are less preferred to a full Universal Housing Application.
+a.
+Yes, however partial comprehensive applications are due earlier on February 7, 2019 at 4:00 p.m. since they take longer to process in our office and they are less preferred to a full Comprehensive Application.

 8. Can suites/apartments be a combination of current residence hall students and off campus students returning to the halls?